pingcap/docs-cn/TiDB_FAQ.md

 ## Why the TiKV data directory is gone?

 For TiKV, the default value of the `--store` parameter is `/tmp/tikv/store`.
 In some virtual machines, restarting the operating system results in removing all the data under the `/tmp` directory.
 It is recommended to set the TiKV data directory explicitly by setting the `--store` parameter.

+## The `cluster ID mismatch` message is displayed when starting TiKV.

+This is because the cluster ID stored in local TiKV is different from the cluster ID specified by PD.
+When a new PD cluster is deployed, PD generates random cluster IDs.
+TiKV gets the cluster ID from PD and stores the cluster ID locally when it is initialized.
+The next time when TiKV is started, it checks the local cluster ID with the cluster ID in PD.
+If the cluster IDs don't match, the `cluster ID mismatch` message is displayed and TiKV exits.

+If you previously deploy a PD cluster, but then you remove the PD data and deploy a new PD cluster, this error occurs because TiKV uses the old data to connect to the new PD cluster.